tenstorrent/ttnn-visualizer/README.md

 Use [remote querying](./docs/remote-querying.md) instead of syncing the report data to your local file system.

-## Examples
+## Sample models

-You may test the application using the following example reports.
+You may test the application using the following sample reports.

 Unzip the files into their own directories and select them with the local folder selector.